 Coronavirus: Campus Liturgical Practices

-The Basilica of the Sacred Heart will reopen for regular Sunday and daily Mass beginning May 24, 2020.
-Following the guidelines of the State of Indiana, the Diocese of Fort Wayne-South Bend, and the University for safe gathering and worship, restrictions will be implemented until further notice.
+The Basilica of the Sacred Heart reopened for regular Sunday and daily Mass on May 24, 2020.
+Following the guidelines of the State of Indiana, the Diocese of Fort Wayne-South Bend, and the University for safe gathering and worship, restrictions are implemented until further notice.

 Mass will continue to be live streamed from the Basilica.
 On Sundays, the 10 a.m.
 ET Mass is available live on CatholicTV.
 Monday through Friday, the 11:30 a.m.
-ET Mass will be live streamed through the Campus Ministry website.
+ET Mass is live streamed through the Campus Ministry website.

 Thank you for your understanding and cooperation during this important time of continued care for each other and our community.

 The Basilica will be open for specific worship opportunities include Saturday Vigil Masses, Sunday Masses, and daily Masses.
 Additional weddings and funerals will also take place throughout the semester.

 Monday - Friday

 11:00 a.m.
 Confessions (Crypt Church)

 * On home football weekends, the Saturday Vigil Mass will begin 30 minutes after a day game ends, or at 5:00 p.m. prior to night games.